Santa Barbara Construction Accident Attorneys

 The construction industry is a dangerous place for California workers.
 Accidents happen every day when people act negligently, leading to serious injuries and tragic deaths.
 In most cases, if the injury is serious enough to require medical care or renders the person unable to work for an extended time period, California's workers' compensation system will cover the medical expenses and a portion of the worker's lost wages.
 However, if your injuries were caused by a third party, such as a negligent vehicle driver, contractor, or property owner, then, in addition to recovering workers’ compensation, you may be able to file a personal injury claim for full compensation.

 At NordstrandBlack PC, we understand the dangers construction workers put themselves in every day around Santa Barbara.
 For over three decades, our firm has stood up for injured workers after serious construction accidents, helped them navigate the workers’ compensation system, and advocated against the responsible parties for full compensation for their injuries.
 If you were injured by a third party while working on a construction site, we can investigate what happened and hold the party who injured you accountable.
-To schedule a free consultation, call us at (866) 298-2041.
+To schedule a free consultation with a skilled Santa Barbara construction site accident attorney, call us at (866) 298-2041.

 More than 80 workers were killed in construction accidents in a recent year, 15 due to vehicle accidents, according to the California Department of Industrial Relations.
 Many more were seriously injured or left disabled, but all of these injuries could have been prevented if employers, contractors, property owners, and vehicle operators had put safety first.
 The Occupational Health and Safety Administration (OSHA) has strict regulations for construction sites, including rules for scaffolding, equipment use, vehicle operations, and fall prevention.
 By following these rules, construction supervisors can prevent serious accidents.

 Unfortunately, when they fail to do so, they can cause catastrophic injuries and accidents like: